hungtran84/ansible-basic/ch1-lab-setup/vagrant/SETUP.md

 Mon May 17 10:41:58 UTC 2021
 ```

-Let do some Ansible works
+Let do some Ansible works.